easy-electrophysiology/load-heka-python/README.md

 The `heka_file` object initially contains only header information.
 With calls to `get_series_data()` data will be filled internally on the object, as well as being returned from the function.
-Later calls to `get_series_data()` will overwrite previous data internally within the object.
+Under the good, calls to `get_series_data()` will overwrite previous data internally within the object with the currently selected settings.
+It is recommended to always use `get_series_data` to retrieve data.

 #### File Structure